 Treat your family to a real country farm experience!

-The pumpkin patch will be open September 24th to October 31st from 9AM to 5:30PM.
+The pumpkin patch is open in September through October 31st from 9AM to 5:30PM.
+Watch for the Fall 2017 opening date to be posted.

 The Plumper Pumpkin Patch and Tree Farm is located on 65 acres of what used to be a century dairy farm.
 The rolling hills and beautiful view of the Willamette Valley provide the amazing setting for our family owned and operated farm.
 Our focus here is to provide easy access to home grown produce, while creating lasting memories for children and families as they experience the wonder and beauty of a working farm.